duolu/pyrotation/README.md

 # pyrotation
 This repository is a Python package to help teach and learn the math of 3D rotation.
 It has two modules:

+* [pyrotation_demo.py](https://github.com/duolu/pyrotation/blob/master/pyrotation/pyrotation_demo.py) - contains GUI based interactive demo of 3D rotation of reference frame.
 * [pyrotation.py](https://github.com/duolu/pyrotation/blob/master/pyrotation/pyrotation.py) - contains the core class and routines for representation and operation of 3D rotation.
-* [pyrotation_demo.py](https://github.com/duolu/pyrotation/blob/master/pyrotation/pyrotation_demo.py) - contains GUI based interactive demo of 3D rotation of reference frame.

 Both modules are tested on Python 3.5+.

+## pyrotation_demo.py

+The **pyrotation_demo** module provides four interactive GUI visualizers based on the matplotlib, corresponding to the four representations of the 3D rotation.
+Users can drag sliders to directly change parameters of the representation and the corresponding rotation of reference frame is shown in real-time.

+This module requires numpy, matplotlib, and the **pyrotation** module.

 ## pyrotation.py